doxout/simple-router/README.md

 Express and connect middleware should work.

 Middleware functions may also return a promise.

+### promise handling

+Promise results are handled depending on their resolution
-Promise results are handled via the response mixin `res.answer`
+* Fulfilled promises are handled via the response mixin method `res.answer` (see below)
+* Errors from rejected promises are forwarded to the next middleware that handles errors i.e. middleware that is in the format `function(err, req, res, next)`

 ## req mixins